Content-Addressable aRchives (CAR)

 A CAR stream must only feature DASL CIDs.

-A CAR stream's stated roots must match CIDs contained in the data.
+A CAR stream's stated roots must match CIDs contained in the Body.
 However, implementations frequently operate in a streaming fashion such that they have no way of knowing whether a CAR stream conforms to this requirement before having processed the entire stream.
 Checking correctness with respect to this requirement may therefore be more readily performed via a warning (at end of processing) or a dedicated validator.

 Determinism